akka/akka/akka-docs/scala/event-bus.rst

   system.eventStream.setLogLevel(Logging.DebugLevel)

-This means that log events for a level which will not be logged are not typically not dispatched at all (unless manual subscriptions to the respective event class have been done)
+This means that log events for a level which will not be logged are typically not dispatched at all (unless manual subscriptions to the respective event class have been done)